-Anna Katrina C. De Leon, 35, is the Vice President - Group Controller of APVI.
-She is also the Vice President - Group Controller of RLC.
-Concurrently, she handles RLC's subsidiaries.
-She is also an active member of RLC's Investor Relations Team since 2013.
+Anna Katrina C. De Leon, 36, was appointed as Vice President - Group Controller of RLC.
+Concurrently, she handles RLC's subsidiaries and is an active member of RLC's Investor Relations Team since 2013.
+She was also appointed as Vice President - Group Controller of Altus Property Ventures, Inc., a publicly-listed entity; and as the President and Chief Executive Officer of RL Fund Management, Inc., a wholly-owned subsidiary of RLC.
 A Certified Public Accountant, she had a three-year stint in SGV & Co. (a member firm of Ernst & Young) as an external auditor with a broad audit client base including publicly-listed and privately-held real estate entities prior joining RLC in 2011.
 A consistent Dean's Lister, she received a Bachelor's Degree in Accountancy from the University of the East in 2008.